locationtech/geomesa/docs/user/kafka/usage.rst

                                              format.
 See `Producer Configs <http://kafka.apache.org/documentation.html#producerconfigs>`_
 ``kafka.consumer.config``            String  Configuration options for kafka consumer, in Java properties
                                              format.
 See `New Consumer Configs <http://kafka.apache.org/documentation.html#newconsumerconfigs>`_
-``kafka.consumer.from-beginning``    Boolean Start reading from the beginning of the topic (vs ignore existing messages).
-If enabled, features
+``kafka.consumer.read-back``         String  On start up, read messages that were written within this time frame (vs ignore old messages), e.g.
-                                             will not be available for query until all existing messages are processed.
+                                             '1 hour'.
+Use 'Inf' to read all messages.
+If enabled, features will not be available for query until all existing messages are processed.
 However, feature listeners will still be invoked as normal.
+                                             See :ref:`kafka_initial_load`
-See :ref:`kafka_initial_load` ``kafka.consumer.count``             Integer Number of kafka consumers used per feature type.
+``kafka.consumer.count``             Integer Number of kafka consumers used per feature type.
 Set to 0 to disable consuming (i.e. producer only)
 ``kafka.topic.partitions``           Integer Number of partitions to use in new kafka topics ``kafka.topic.replication``          Integer Replication factor to use in new kafka topics